 The John F. Kennedy Hyannis Museum provides an in-depth look at the former president by documenting his public and private time on the Cape.
 This museum is near the Kennedy Compound on Cape Cod and uses interactive multimedia exhibits to showcase the Kennedy legacy.
 The museum also features a new exhibit annually so you can come back year after year!
 Past displays include “Rose Fitzgerald Kennedy, Mother of a President” and “Jack and Bobby Kennedy, Brothers First.”
 The museum closes from December 1st through mid-April but is open during school vacation week.

 You’re sure to want to visit other museums and absorb all of the Cape’s rich history after visiting the Kennedy Compound on Cape Cod.
 For this, we recommend the Cape Cod Museum Trail.
-For a limited time only, book our Museum Package with your stay!
-This package allows you to choose from a list of amazing Cape Cod museums and receive free admission for two.

 Then, check into your luxurious guest room that’s fit for a president.
 We recommend the Copeland Room.
 This room earned its name from Senator George Copeland, the inn’s original resident.
 You’ll feel like American royalty as you indulge in our exquisite breakfast each morning surrounded by stately furnishings and elegant hardwood floors.
 Our inn preserves American history and provides the perfect home away from home.
 Browse through our accommodations, then book your stay!